WW1 Medals - issued to F B Davies

 Aesthetic: War medals have strong aesthetic appeal with their intact ribbons.

-Social: War medals has a strong significance as an example of the commitment made by Australians during the 'call for arms'.
+Social: War medals have a strong significance - they are an example of the commitment made by Australians during the 'call for arms'.

 Primary significance criteria